Skip to content

 Specific segments of the speciality (re)insurance market, covering niche areas like aviation war, marine, political risk, political violence and trade credit, are undergoing varying degrees of corrections from the sizeable losses that have and will transpire, albeit over a prolonged period.

-After a series of announcements in the first half, with losses aggregating to around USD 2.5 billion, only a handful of carriers added to reserves in 3Q22.
+After a series of announcements in the first half, with losses aggregating to around USD 2.5 billion, only a handful of carriers added to reserves.
 This was due in large part to ongoing hostilities (making access for loss adjustors difficult) and little additional visibility on how losses will develop.

 Most carriers to report losses have yet to include aviation in their provisions.
 With several cases destined for court and verdicts potentially years away, this will act as an overhang for those exposed for some time to come (see CEE Insurance Market Review & War in Ukraine Impacts).